IyalooShivute-IS/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 Creating an isolated virtual lab for penetration testing and ethical hacking practice.

-In this lab, I will be able to practice hacking tools, scanning and malware testing without putting my actual computer or my home and work network at risk.
+In this Lab, I will be able to practice hacking tools, scanning and malware testing without putting my actual computer or my home and work network at risk.

 ## __Project Overview and Purpose__